devesh1011/ethonline/README.md

 These commands request plans, not funded execution.
 Executing a run requires configured signing keys, an explicit HBAR budget and review of the selected network and accounts.
 Workflow commands remain disabled until the required signers and deployed capabilities pass validation.

 The [AWS deployment guide](scripts/deploy/aws/README.md) covers backend packaging, runtime configuration and operations.
 Keep operator, administrator and investor keys out of the online runtime.

-## Prototype scope

-ReceivableX has no recorded institutional pilot, legal-compliance certification or security audit.
-Synthetic credentials do not establish institutional KYC, and chain receipts alone do not establish legal assignment of receivables or bank settlement.

-Collection requests use authenticated servicer permissions and dedicated backend signers.
-They do not request a new signature from the connected wallet for each collection.
-Investor subscription payments use wallet approval.

-An operator key used during testnet development was exposed, and rotation has not been verified.
-Do not reuse that credential outside this testnet run.

-AI assistance contributed extensively to implementation, tests, UI work and documentation.
-Team contributions, development history and hackathon eligibility require a separate declaration by the project owner.